-COLORGUARD 1-2 1.0 credit Prerequisite: None
+COLORGUARD 1-2

 This is a class for any students interested in learning colorguard basics, techniques and routines that will be included in all Band of Knights performances.
 This class is essentially another section of the Marching Band of Knights, which is one of the most visible bands, performing at all home football games, parades, community functions, and field show competitions throughout Arizona.
 No prior experience is needed, and students will learn all the basic concepts necessary to succeed in Band of Knights functions.